ctrl-alt-del/devenv/README.md

 ## Curl on Mac

 Mac should have Curl by default.
-You can verify your curl version by openning your terminal and running:
+You can verify your curl version by opening your terminal and running:
 ```sh
 curl --version
 ```